Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 Unsurprisingly, plugins provide the initial ordering of features and their values.
-After all, given that the plugin defines these lists in the first place, it is quite reasonable for it to order it as well, rather than expecting consumers to keep repeating that `12.8` > `12.7` > `12.6` > …, and updating that list whenever they are about to use a new property value.
+After all, given that the plugin defines these lists in the first place, it is quite reasonable for it to order them as well.
+Otherwise, the package maintainers would have to keep repeating that `12.8` > `12.7` > `12.6` > …, and updating this list whenever they are about to use a new property value.
 However, plugins are scoped to themselves and can only order feature names and values.
-They cannot provide namespace ordering — as that would effectively mean one plugin deciding how important another plugin is.
+They cannot provide namespace ordering, as that would effectively mean one plugin deciding how important another plugin is.

+This leaves us with two possibilities: either the package author or the user needs to define namespace ordering.
+Originally, we went with the latter idea;
+after all, the users know best whether they prefer CUDA or ROCm, or perhaps CPU optimization.
+However, this meant that the user had to jump through the hoops of configuring variant usage first, and once again things could not work out of the box.
+So we went with the next best thing possible: requiring package maintainers to specify namespace ordering in the variant configuration; after all, package authors are in good position to specify which variants are the most beneficial to their software.

 <figure>